-Describe the process for awarding funds to state recipients and how the state will make its allocation available to units of general local government, and non-profit organizations, including community and faith-based organizations.
-(ESG only) Identify the method of selecting project sponsors (including providing full access to grassroots faithbased and other Application process will be extended to the entire State with the intent to provide emergency and stable housing to individuals living with HIV/AIDS who are at-risk of homelessness Stable housing provides a foundation for individuals with chronic illness such as HIV/AIDS, to improve their health outcomes community-based organizations).
-(HOPWA only)
+Describe the process for awarding funds to state recipients and how the state will make its allocation available to units of general local government, and non- profit organizations, including community and faith-based organizations.
+(ESG only) Identify the method of selecting project sponsors (including providing full access to grassroots faith- based and other community-based organizations).
+(HOPWA only) Application process will be extended to the entire State with the intent to provide emergency and stable housing to individuals living with HIV/AIDS who are at-risk of homelessness Stable housing provides a foundation for individuals with chronic illness such as HIV/AIDS, to improve their health outcomes